COMAQA Autumn 2017 Piter Сonference is fully dedicated to manual and automated QA in St. Peterburg.

 The conference is being organized by the COMAQA.BY community that unites manual and automation QA engineers, developers, devops, managers and other IT specialists in context of manual and automated QA.

-There are more than 20 reports , divided into 6 sections:
+There are 20 reports in 3 sections:

-Management in testing (4 reports)
+Management in testing (5 reports)

-Human funds in testing (3 reports)
+Human capital in testing (1 reports)

-Special types of testing (1 report)
+Mobile software testing (1 report)

 Main experience in IT is in system administration, almost two years of experience with automation based on Selenium around Java ecosystem.
 Previous system administrator experience helps in solving errors of test run infrastructure.

 More than 5 years in automation.
 Worked mainly with UI Automation, also have experience in different platforms: Web/Desktop/Mobile.
 Favorite tool – Selenium WebDriver and “Selenium-like” solutions.
 Area of interest right now – designing and implementing architecture and processes of automated testing.
 COMAQA.BY activist, lector, teaching Automation in training centers, companies, universities.

 Resource manager, lead software developer, about 7 years of experience in IT: software development, QA, building business processes, risk management.
 Evolved from an qa engineer to the developer and group lead, project manager.